DS-Homebrew/TWiLightMenu/README.md

 </p>

 TWiLight Menu++ is an open-source DSi Menu upgrade/replacement for the Nintendo DSi, the Nintendo 3DS, and Nintendo DS flashcards.
-It can launch Nintendo DS(i), SNES, NES, GameBoy (Color), GameBoy Advance, Sega GameGear/Master System, SG-1000/SC-3000 & Mega Drive/Genesis, Atari 2600/5200/7800/XEGS, MSX, Intellivision, Neo Geo Pocket, Sord M5, PC Engine/TurboGrafx-16, WonderSwan, and ColecoVision ROMs, as well as DSTWO plugins (if you use a DSTWO).
+It can launch games for the Nintendo DS(i), GameBoy Advance, and plenty of retro consoles, as well as DSTWO plugins (if you use a DSTWO).

 # Compiling